 The FTT proposal remains subject to negotiation between the participating Member States.
 It may therefore be altered prior to any implementation, the timing of which remains unclear.
+The proposed FTT may still be abandoned or repealed.
 Additional EU Member States may decide to participate.
 Prospective holders of the Covered Bonds are advised to seek their own professional advice in relation to the FTT.